 - Fill the hydraulic tank with oil.
-See Recommended Lubricant Table. - Start and operate the engine at idling speed for five minuets. - Operate the control levers to allow the hydraulic oil to circulate through all hydraulic circuits. - Lower the bucket to the ground with the arm and bucket cylinder fully retracted and stop the engine. - Maintain the oil level between FULL and ADD marks on the level gauge. - 15.
-Pressurize the hydraulic tank.
-Raise the boom with the arm, boom and bucket cylinder fully extended.
-Remove the fill plug 1 and then install fill plug again. - Lower the bucket on the ground and stop the engine.
+See Recommended Lubricant Table. - 11.
+Start and operate the engine at idling speed for five minutes. - Operate the control levers to allow the hydraulic oil to circulate through all hydraulic circuits. - Lower the bucket to the ground with the arm and bucket cylinder fully retracted and stop the engine. - Maintain the oil level between FULL and ADD marks on the level gauge. - 16.
+Lower the bucket on the ground and stop the engine.